Living in Time

 If you willingly beaver away at absorbing astrology, in as many ways as you can, you will find that it all falls into place in the course of time, and that it will become a second language which stays with you throughout your life.
 Unless you actively suppress it, it doesn't go away.
 In fact, if you're interested by it now, it's presumably because it didn't go away since the last time!

-We start the book by looking at lunation cycles, annual seasonal cycles and planetary motions, for which you need no astrological chart.
+We start the book by looking at lunation cycles, annual seasonal cycles and planetary motions.
 The approach taken here is loaded with well enough potentiality to keep you occupied for years, if you so choose.
 We start in the realm of the transpersonal, the collective, the natural, and land up in the realm of the personal.
 It all weaves together by the end of the book.
 Take from it what you need.

 Cycles of Time

 Astrology didn't begin with birth charts: these have become significant primarily in relatively modern times, for we have been gradually individualising throughout history to the extent that we now perceive ourselves as separate from everyone else, and separate from our world, and therefore we have a deep need to examine ourselves as individual entities, spurred on by the challenges and questions we encounter in our current lives.
 Astrology began as a science for understanding the nature of time, and the harmonic movement of all things through change.
 Astrological charts and 'fortune telling' came later.